 b.
 Notice requirements.
 Public notice on applications and review stages requiring a public hearing shall be given at least fourteen (14) days prior to the date of the hearing in a newspaper of local circulation.
-The same notice shall be posted in the town clerk's office and one other municipal building.
-The notice shall be posted to the homepage of the town website at least fourteen (14) days prior to the hearing.
+The same notice shall be posted in the town clerk's office and one other municipal building in the municipality.

+The municipality must make the notice accessible on the homepage of the town website at least fourteen (14) days prior to the hearing.
 Notice shall be sent to the applicant and to each owner within the notice area, by first class mail, of the time and place of the hearing not less than ten (10) days prior to the date of the hearing.
 Notice shall also be sent to any individual or entity holding a recorded conservation or preservation restriction on the property that is the subject of the application at least fourteen (14) days prior to the hearing.
 The notice shall also include the street address of the subject property, or if no street address is available, the distance from the nearest existing intersection in tenths (1/10's) of a mile.
 For any notice sent by first-class mail, the sender of the notice shall submit a notarized affidavit to attest to such mailing.